Traditional Cremation Costs in Ohio (2026)

 - Check assistance programs: Veteran benefits, Medicaid assistance, and other programs may cover part or all of cremation costs.

 For more ways to reduce costs, see our affordable funeral options guide or learn how to pay for a funeral with no money.
+Comparing state-level data, such as Connecticut funeral costs in 2026, can also give perspective on how Ohio's pricing stacks up nationally.

 Regional Context for Cremation in Ohio